Get stories and expert advice on all things related to college and parenting.

 Alcohol poisoning can lead to irreversible brain damage and even death.
 If they see any of these signs in a friend, they should call 911 IMMEDIATELY:

-Print a copy of this “Alcohol/Drug Poisoning Signs” card for them to keep in their wallet.
+Print a copy of this two-sided Alcohol Awareness Wallet Card for them to keep in their wallet.

 At the end of the day, you can’t control what your student does when they are out of your home.
 You can arm them with the knowledge and resources they need to stay safe and healthy.